Muslim Association College of Engineering

 Muslim association, over the years has grown in to one of the premier cultural organization in the state, whose contributions to the cause of education have been widely acknowledged.
 The main asset of the association has always been fast-growing fraternity of members, who occupy prominent position in profession of education, civil service, and business, social and cultural fields.
 Their selfless service and dedicated efforts have carried this organization to an envious realm of achievement.

 Location

-Muslim Association College of Engineering (MACE) is situated in Venjaramoodu (Trivandrum-Kottarakkara route), about 30 km from South of Trivandrum.
+Muslim Association College of Engineering (MACE) is situated in Venjaramoodu (Thiruvananthapuram-Kottarakkara route), about 30 km from South of Thiruvananthapuram.